 - In-person workshops: If your library is interested in an in-person workshop that covers topics such as legal reference skills and using legal resources; contact the program coordinator

 - Webinar presentations: occasionally the LawMatters program will host or facilitate webinars that may be of interest to public librarians and/or those who work with the public.
 Webinars are a convenient way to access training from wherever you are!

 Library staff can contact Courthouse Libraries BC’s Information Services at 1-800-665-2570 or 604-660-2841 or by using the email firstname.lastname@example.org

 The LBL (Law Books for Libraries list) is updated every March and August.

 Retention and Updating Guides in various topics are published occasionally.

-Updates are published on the LawMatters web site.
+Updates are published on the LawMatters web site and the LawMatters blog.